Laterite: Water supply

-Bedrock in tropical zones is often granite, gneiss, schist or sandstone; the thick laterite layer is porous and slightly permeable so the layer can function as an aquifer in rural areas.
+Bedrock in tropical zones is often impermeable granite, gneiss, schist or sandstone; the thick laterite layer is porous and slightly permeable so the layer can function as an aquifer in rural areas.
 One example is the Southwestern Laterite (Cabook) Aquifer in Sri Lanka.
 This aquifer is on the southwest border of Sri Lanka, with the narrow Shallow Aquifers on Coastal Sands between it and the ocean.
 It has the considerable water-holding capacity, depending on the depth of the formation.
 The aquifer in this laterite recharges rapidly with the rains of April–May which follow the dry season of February–March, and continues to fill with the monsoon rains.
 The water table recedes slowly and is recharged several times during the rest of the year.
 In some high-density suburban areas the water table could recede to 15 m below ground level during a prolonged dry period of more than 65 days.
 The Cabook Aquifer laterites support relatively shallow aquifers that are accessible to dug wells.